 The whole house seems to feel it.
-Avon is a very playful cat by nature, and even with toys aplenty, he’s going stir-crazy.
+Avon is a very playful cat by nature.
+And even with toys aplenty, he’s going stir-crazy.
 He has instead amped up his sudden bolts and jumps onto the very mature Jezebel.
-They get along so much better when the sun deck is warm (as evidenced here, here, and here).

 Plus, Avon can amuse himself watching the chipmunks who come to visit and the groundhog who wobbles across the yard.
 Alas, they’re still hibernating.

-It’s supposed to warm up this week, and that will really help.
+It’s supposed to warm up this week.
+That will really help.